amousset/rudder/README.md

 Rudder has adopted an _open-core_ model:

-* **Rudder Core** is available for free and totally open-source (under GPLv3 an Apache 2.0).
+* **Rudder Core** is available for free and totally open-source (under GPL 3.0 an Apache 2.0).
 It includes the main Rudder components, Linux agents, plus several plugins.
 * The complete **Rudder** solution is paid and partially open-source.
 A part of the paid plugins and agents are distributed under proprietary license.
 It also includes other benefits:
-  * Additionnal plugins that add major features
+  * Additional plugins that add major features
   * Support for older versions on Linux distributions
-  * Support for aditionnal architecures (ARM & Power)
+  * Support for additional architectures (ARM & Power)
   * Support for proprietary operating systems: Windows and AIX
   * Extended support for Rudder releases
-  * Profesionnal support, user assistance
+  * Professional support, user assistance
   * Training

 They serve different purposes:

-* **Rudder Core** is a versatile automation engine for mainstream Linux systems, built to give access to essential configuration management and inventory features to small businesses and indivudals.
+* **Rudder Core** is a versatile automation engine for mainstream Linux systems, built to give access to essential configuration management and inventory features to small businesses and individuals.
-* **Rudder** is an multiplatform operational security solution, answering the needs of most organizations, inclusing enterprise setup and critical infrastructures.
+* **Rudder** is an multi-platform operational security solution, answering the needs of most organizations, including enterprise setup and critical infrastructures.

 Rudder Core is a subset of the full solution, and the packages publicly available are identical the packages provided to subscription users, with the same QA and security processes.
 This is not a two-speed model, but